Croatian Army

-Role and Deployment
+Function

-The basic mission of HKoV is to defend the sovereignty and territorial integrity of the Republic of Croatia.
-The Croatian Army is responsible for implementing war operations independently and with the support of other branches, leading the fight on land, on the coast and on the islands.
+The primary function of the Croatian Army is to defend the sovereignty and territorial integrity of the Republic of Croatia.
+It is responsible for conducting land operations independently or in coordination with other branches of the Croatian Armed Forces, leading combat on land, along the coast, and on the islands.

-In an assumed war or crisis situation, the land forces will act as the backbone and main force for the successful implementation of the defense of their own territory and for participation in operations outside the country in the collective defense system of the NATO alliance.

-In war situations, the Croatian Army is responsible for the implementation of joint defensive and offensive operations in the defense of the territorial integrity of the Republic of Croatia and participation in the defense of the state and allies in accordance with Article V of the North Atlantic Treaty.
+In the event of war or crisis, the HKoV serves as the backbone and main force for defending national territory and participating in operations abroad within the NATO collective defense system.
+During wartime, the Croatian Army is tasked with executing joint defensive and offensive operations to protect Croatia's territorial integrity and to support allied defense commitments in accordance with Article V of the North Atlantic Treaty.